jpeoples/PATHMAN/README.md

 PATHMAN - A path manager for MATLAB
 ===================================

+*Note: The functionality of PATHMAN is likely to change considerably to include simple dependency handling and versions.
+These changes will likely break compatibility with current PATHMAN.
+Consider this version 0 for now.*

 MATLAB finds functions/classes/packages by searching the current working directory, followed by the list of directories in its path variable.
 Directories can be added or removed from the path via the `addpath`